 Ancient Macedonia - Kingdom of Alexander

-- The ruins of ancient Pella, birthplace of Alexander
+- Ancient Pella, birthplace of Alexander the Great

 - Vergina, Macedon’s ceremonial capital and royal burial ground